Abatement: A reduction (of rent).

 Money Judgment: A judgment for a certain amount of money.

-Multiple Dwelling Registration: A requirement that an apartment building with three or more individual units must be registered as a multiple dwelling unit and is thus subject to particular housing rules and regulations.
+Multiple Dwelling Registration: A requirement that an apartment building with three or more individual units (whether legal or illegal) must be registered as a multiple dwelling unit and is thus subject to particular housing rules and regulations.

 Nonpayment Petition: The document filed by a landlord in Housing Court when a tenant does not pay the rent due.

-Notice of Petition: A petitioner’s written notice delivered to the respondents stating when the court will hear the attached petition.
+Notice of Petition: A petitioner’s written notice delivered to the respondents stating that the court will hear the attached petition.

 Notice to Cure: Written notice from the landlord that provides the tenant with what the landlord considers certain actions to be in violation of lease.